ncozzarin/ncozzarin.github.io/_posts/2025-07-06-justice-inequality-simulator.md

 plt.savefig("assets/2025-07-06-loss.png")
 {% endhighlight %}

-**We also evaluate accuracy on training, validation, and test sets to check for overfitting or underfitting.
+**I also evaluate accuracy on training, validation, and test sets to check for overfitting or underfitting.

 {% highlight python %}
 from sklearn.metrics import accuracy_score